-An iconic feature of the Parisian sky, Metro Line 6 is getting a makeover!
-The new trains on Metro Line 6, funded by Île-de-France Mobilités, are gradually making their debut.
+An iconic feature of the Paris skyline, metro line 6 is getting a makeover!
+The new metro trains on line 6, funded by Île-de-France Mobilités, are gradually being introduced.
 The first train entered service in mid-January 2023.
-The full rollout of the MP89 trains will continue through 2026, with a total of 47 trains making up the entire fleet.
+All MP89 trains will be gradually rolled out until summer 2026: 32 of the 47 trains are already in commercial service on the line.

 To prepare for the arrival of these new trains, a wide range of equipment and infrastructure has been modernized and upgraded: platforms, tracks, signaling systems, train control systems, new parking areas for the trains, as well as washing and maintenance facilities for the rolling stock.
 These major upgrades aim to ensure better service for all passengers.